Benefits of Private Foundations and Charitable Giving

 - Colleges and universities

 - Social service organizations

 Though foundations often make grants to nonprofits, they can create their own program.
 Such a program must meet the IRS’s charity definition for tax purposes.
-Grants made to individuals for scholarships, hardship, emergency assistance and medical assistance must also meet certain IRS criteria.
+Grants made to individuals for scholarships, hardship, emergency assistance, and medical assistance must also meet certain IRS criteria.

-Additionally, grants made to non-charities such as a for-profit organization that employs homeless for example, must be used solely for charitable purposes and meet IRS criteria.
+Additionally, grants made to non-charities such as a for-profit organization that employs the homeless for example, must be used solely for charitable purposes and meet IRS criteria.
 Your financial advisor can help you sort through these grant-making options.